Hypoallergenic down fill

 Italic Slumber Down Comforter

 We purchased the Italic Slumber Down Comforter so our reviewer could put it to the test in her home.
-Keep reading for our full product review.
+As of October 2021, this comforter has been discontinued, but you can still shop their similar Plush Feather Down Comforter.
+With that in mind, keep reading for our full product review.

 With two kids under the age of three, every extra hour I spend in bed feels like a weekend getaway.
 Naturally, I like my bedding to be as cozy and luxurious as possible—and, of course, durable.
 Over the course of a month, I tested the Italic Slumber Down Comforter to see if it met my expectations of what a luxury, five-star hotel-quality comforter should be: warm, fluffy, and breathable with high-quality construction.

 Before I dive into my review of the Slumber Down Comforter, it’s important to understand the concept of the Italic brand.
-Founded in 2018, Italic is a shopping platform that gives its members access to ‘high-end products, made by the same factories that make your favorite pieces but sold at cost’.
-Membership costs $120 per month.
-Essentially, unlike a traditional brand, Italic is a marketplace where you can buy luxury products directly from the manufacturers at fraction of the price.
+Founded in 2018, Italic is a direct-to-consumer shopping platform that gives shoppers access to "high-end products, made by the same factories that make your favorite pieces but sold at cost."
+Essentially, unlike a traditional brand, Italic allows you to buy luxury products directly from the manufacturers at fraction of the price (for additional savings and other benefits, you can become an Italic Bold member for a $60 annual fee).
 In the case of this comforter, the Italic site says it’s made with the same manufacturer as Frette Luxury Linens and the Four Seasons and St. Regis hotels.

 The shell is crisp 300 thread-count 100 percent cotton which feels cool and silky.